DLM Forum 2026 webinars

 Short introduction: Archives are under growing pressure to enable AI-driven discovery while safeguarding privacy, rights, and public trust.
 Current AI models, which rely on centralizing and extracting data, are fundamentally misaligned with archival principles and create unacceptable legal and ethical risks.
 This presentation introduces an alternative paradigm: bringing AI to the archive, where computation occurs under institutional control and only governed outputs are released.
 The talk presents the development of a shared archival infrastructure for ethical AI, called ClioX, outlining a phased approach from initial architecture and pilot implementations (2024–2025) to scaling capabilities and partnerships (2025–2026), and ultimately to decentralized, community-based governance.
 By shifting from disclosure to governed computation, this model enables responsible AI use while preserving sovereignty, accountability, and trust.

-Speaker Bio: Victoria Lemieux holds a Professor of Archival Science at the University of British Columbia’s School of Information.
+Speaker Bio: Victoria Lemieux is a Professor of Archival Science at the University of British Columbia’s School of Information.
 Additionally, she is the founder and co-lead of Blockchain@UBC, the university’s top-ranked multidisciplinary blockchain research cluster.
 Victoria’s research interests include risk to the privacy, security and availability of trustworthy records at the intersection of blockchain record keeping systems and artificial intelligence.

 Registration for the webinar is OPEN.